tutumcloud/api-docs/source/includes/container.md

-port_name | Name of the service associated to this port uri_protocol | The protocol to be used in the endpoint for this port (i.e. `http`) endpoint_uri | The URI of the endpoint for this port
+port_name | Name of the service associated to this port uri_protocol | The protocol to be used in the endpoint for this port (i.e. `http`) endpoint_uri | The URI of the endpoint for this port published | Whether the port has been published in the host public network interface or not.
+Non-published ports can only be accessed via links.

 ### Container Environment Variable attributes